demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-post-logsiem

 ***
-Write a message in /var/log/wabaudit.log and send it to the SIEM (if configured).
+Write a message in /var/log/wabaudit.log and send it to the SIEM (if configured)

 #### Base Command